Hi-Media/reST-test/doc/Chap2-IntegrationGuidelines.rst

    description     A further descriptive message regarding the exception.
    ==============  ======================================================

-i.e. if you receive an exception with status code 400 (Bad Request), the code and message properties are useful for debugging what went wrong.
+e.g. if you receive an exception with status code 400 (Bad Request), the code and message properties are useful for debugging what went wrong.

 XML Error Example